 Requirements WORLD VIEW + NASA TECHRISE Maximum Size 4 x 4 x 8 in (10 x 10 x 20 cm) Total Maximum Weight 2.2 pounds (1 kilogram) Provided Flight Box Weight Approximately 0.5 pounds (230 grams) Liquids Yes; Up to 150ml non-hazardous liquid allowed Biological Materials No experiments that grow/monitor living organisms; Seeds or plant substrates (e.g., soils, artificial soils) are allowed.
+Dormant microorganisms such as tardigrades are allowed.
 Extra Batteries No extra batteries; Please rely solely on the vehicle power.
-Wireless Communications No Bluetooth, Wi-Fi, cellular phones, or RF communications Lasers No lasers; However, sensors that use internal lasers to detect particles or gather other data (e.g., PM/air quality sensors) are allowed so long as students are not directly interacting with a laser and a laser does not transmit outside of the experiment.
-Power & Data Voltage 9 V Current 1.5 A Vehicle Data Vehicle data is streamed to each experiment as serial data Key Event Triggers To be determined Environmental Conditions Overview Experiment is attached to a gondola frame and exposed to the environment, including ambient atmospheric temperature/pressure Flight Path Characteristics The flight path is expected to traverse multiple surface features such as vegetation (natural or agricultural) and/or bodies of water (e.g., rivers, reservoirs, lakes, other).
-Launch Conditions Morning launch; Minimal to no cloud cover; No rain Float Altitude Approximately 70,000 feet for 4 hours Temperature 5C to -82C (However, since the payload will be insulated with some foam, we recommend components rated to -40 degrees C).
-Line of Sight Experiment will have line of sight in two directions during flight - down to Earth (nadir) and out to the horizon (horizontal) Pressure ~4,400 Pa to ~100,000 Pa Acceleration Up to 6 g in any direction
+Wireless Communications No Bluetooth, Wi-Fi, cellular phones, or RF communications.
+GPS receivers are permitted.
+Lasers No lasers; However, sensors that use internal lasers to detect particles or gather other data (e.g., air quality sensors) are allowed so long as students are not directly interacting with a laser and a laser does not transmit outside of the experiment.
+Power & Data Voltage 9 V Current 1.5 A (maximum) Vehicle Data Vehicle data is streamed to each experiment as serial data Key Event Triggers Launch, Float, and Terminate Environmental Conditions Overview Experiment is attached to a gondola frame and exposed to the environment, including ambient atmospheric temperature/pressure Flight Path Characteristics The flight path is expected to traverse multiple surface features such as vegetation (natural or agricultural) and/or bodies of water (e.g., rivers, reservoirs, lakes, other).
+Expected Flight Conditions Southwestern US Launch Conditions Morning launch; Minimal to no cloud cover; No rain Float Altitude Approximately 70,000 - 95,000 feet for 4 - 8 hours Temperature -116F to 41 F (-82C to 5 C) (However, since the payload will be insulated with some foam, we recommend components rated to -40 degrees C).
+Line of Sight Experiment will have line of sight in two directions during flight - down to Earth (nadir) and out to the horizon (horizontal) Pressure -4,400 Pa to -100,000 Pa Acceleration Up to 6 g -forces in any direction